meanderinghuman/MolMutNet/README.md

 # MolMutNet: GNN-Based Mutagenicity Prediction

-MolMutNet is a deep learning project that leverages the power of Graph Neural Networks (GNNs) to classify chemical compounds as mutagenic or non-mutagenic. [cite_start]By representing molecules as graphs—where atoms are nodes and bonds are edges—this project demonstrates an effective method for predicting molecular properties directly from their structure[cite: 1, 2].
+MolMutNet is a deep learning project that leverages the power of Graph Neural Networks (GNNs) to classify chemical compounds as mutagenic or non-mutagenic.
+By representing molecules as graphs—where atoms are nodes and bonds are edges—this project demonstrates an effective method for predicting molecular properties directly from their structure.

 <p align="center">
   <img src="https://i.imgur.com/your_image_link_for_non_mutagenic.png" alt="Non-Mutagenic Molecule" width="45%">